Technorely/tendermint/docs/spec/abci/abci.md

 ## Determinism

-ABCI applications must implement deterministic finite-state machines to be securely replicated by the Tendermint consensus.
+ABCI applications must implement deterministic finite-state machines to be securely replicated by the Tenderely consensus.
 This means block execution over the Consensus Connection must be strictly deterministic: given the same ordered set of requests, all nodes will compute identical responses, for all BeginBlock, DeliverTx, EndBlock, and Commit.
 This is critical, because the